dhermes/bossylobster-blog/content/2011-08-17-lesson-v8-can-teach-python-and-other.md

-    is slower than the native (<span class="Apple-style-span" style="color: lime; font-family: 'Courier New', Courier, monospace;">from fractions import gcd</span>) Python library (resulting in a difference of 50 ms over 10000 iterations)
+    is slower than the native (<span class="Apple-style-span" style="color: lime; font-family: 'Courier New', Courier, monospace;">from fractions import gcd</span>) Python library (resulting in a difference of 50 ms over 10000iterations)
 -   \#13 - The node package <span class="Apple-style-span"
     style="background-color: white; color: purple; font-family: 'Courier New', Courier, monospace;">bigint</span>
-    is slower than the Python native <span class="Apple-style-span" style="color: lime; font-family: 'Courier New', Courier, monospace;">long int</span> (Javascript is slower by a factor of 6)
+    is slower than the Python native <span class="Apple-style-span" style="color: lime; font-family: 'Courier New', Courier, monospace;">long int</span>(Javascript is slower by a factor of 6)
--   \#20 - The node package <span class="Apple-style-span"
+-   \#20 - The node package<span class="Apple-style-span"
-    style="background-color: white; color: purple; font-family: 'Courier New', Courier, monospace;">bigint</span> is slower than the Python native <span class="Apple-style-span" style="color: lime; font-family: 'Courier New', Courier, monospace;">long int</span> (Javascript is slower by a factor of 8.5)
+    style="background-color: white; color: purple; font-family: 'Courier New', Courier, monospace;">bigint</span>is slower than the Python native<span class="Apple-style-span"
+    style="color: lime; font-family: 'Courier New', Courier, monospace;">long int</span>(Javascript isslower by a factor of 8.5)
--   \#24 - Having to perform two <span class="Apple-style-span"
+-   \#24 - Having to perform two<span class="Apple-style-span"
-    style="background-color: white; color: purple; font-family: 'Courier New', Courier, monospace;">slice</span>s is slower in Javascript than in Python and there is no good way to just remove one element (resulting in a difference of 4 ms over 10000 iterations; a little bit about that [here](http://ejohn.org/blog/javascript-array-remove/))
+    style="background-color: white; color: purple; font-family: 'Courier New', Courier, monospace;">slice</span>s is slower in Javascript than in Python and there is no good way to just remove one element (resulting in adifference of 4 ms over 10000 iterations; a little bit about that [here](http://ejohn.org/blog/javascript-array-remove/))